 Gaining acclaim in then the Kingdom of Egypt, Umm Kulthum was honoured by King Farouk I, who bestowed the “Nishan el Kamal” – an order reserved for the Royal Family members – on her in 1944.

 When the Republic of Egypt was established in 1952, Umm Kulthum also developed a close friendship with then-president Gamal Abdel Nasser.
-Many of her songs were particularly orchestrated to support Nasser, and one of those was adopted as the national anthem of Egypt from 1960 until 1979.
+Many of her songs were particularly orchestrated to support Nasser, and one was adopted as the national anthem of Egypt from 1960 until 1979.

 Her death